Chapter XVII of the United Nations Charter

 Chapter XVII of the United Nations Charter deals with transitional security arrangements related to World War II, which was drawing to a close at the time of the Charter's promulgation.
-In an exception to the Charter's peace and security provisions, it allows member nations to continue attacking Japan and other enemy states until the war's end.
+In an exception to the Charter's peace and security provisions (UN Enemy State Clause), it allows member nations to continue attacking Japan and other enemy states until the war's end.